monowar-mukul/AI-102_Azure-AI-Engineer-Associate--Labs/README.md

 Please ensure you **thoroughly test** in a **lower (non-production) environment** before applying any changes to live systems.

 > **Always test, test, and test again** — validate all configurations and behaviours in your own controlled setup before production deployment.
+> **Note**: Azure Cloud Console is live - so ongoing update is happening.
+You may experience some location changes for the option selection.
 ---

 ## 📚 Lab Collection